sarthakyad01/sarthakyad01/README.md

 ---

 ### On the Horizon
-I am actively seeking opportunities that challenge me to use my skills in Data Science and Generative AI to innovate and create impactful solutions.
-I'm particularly interested in roles that involve Data Scientist, LLM, and Data Analyst capacities.
+I am actively seeking opportunities that challenge me to use my skills in Data Science to innovate and create impactful solutions.
+I'm particularly interested in roles that involve Data Science, LLM, and Data Analytics capacities.

 🔗 **Let's Connect:**